MohamedSalahNajar/Movie-TV-Series-catalogue/Readme.md

 # 🎬 Movie & TV Series Catalogue

-A simple movie and TV series catalogue website built with HTML, CSS, and JavaScript using The Movie Database (TMDB) API.
+A fully responsive movie and TV series catalogue website built with HTML, CSS, and JavaScript using The Movie Database (TMDB) API.
+Works perfectly on desktop, tablet, and mobile devices!

-> 📱 **Mobile Version Available!** Check out `mobile.html` for a dedicated smartphone-optimized version with touch-friendly controls and bottom navigation.
-See [MOBILE-README.md](MOBILE-README.md) for details.

 ## Features